Murder of Christelle Bancourt

 Christian Marletta was accused of rape, murder and dismemberment of Christelle Bancourt, a twelve-year-old girl, in Marseille.
 Marletta was convicted and sentenced to life imprisonment in 1985.
 He was released in 2006.

 Disappearance

-Christelle Bancourt had gone missing at around 6:20 pm on June 10, 1982 while she was close to the "Le Bois Fleuri" fireplace, while she was going to the dentist.
+Christelle Bancourt had gone missing at around 6:20 pm on June 10, 1982 while she was close to the "Le Bois Fleuri" social services agency while she was going to the dentist.
 No one saw or heard anything.

 Bancourt murdered after being kidnapped

 Marletta had said that he went to the Bois Fleuri foyer, where he saw Christelle.
 Then, he said, he came back some time later and saw the girl again.
 Christian Marletta, who knew her, offered to bring her home and a few minutes later they had a slight accident, during which Christelle fell and passed out.

 Christian Marletta brings Christelle home to take care of her.
 He puts her on her bed and Christelle looks at him strangely because she knows she shouldn't be there.
 Then seized with a feeling of panic, Christian Marletta, according to his confession, would have strangled Christelle until she was no longer breathing.
 He then allegedly took her to the bathroom to undress her, then decided to skin her body with knives and a chopper.
 On the other hand, Christian Marletta denies the rape, when the police tell him that Christelle has been raped.

 Christian Marletta says at the same time that he left the garbage bags in the parking lot of a supermarket and that the other garbage bags were thrown into the sea at Pointe Rouge, south of Marseille.
 The police searched the Bay for hours, but found nothing.